shamanec/GADS/docs/devices-setup.md

   * *device_udid* - UDID of the iOS device, can get it with *go-ios* for example
   * *device_os_version* - "15.2" for example
   * *device_name* - avoid using special characters and spaces except '_'.
 Example: "Huawei_P20_Pro"
-  * *viewport_size* - this is needed to easily work with the stream and remote control.
+  * *screen_size* - this is needed to easily work with the stream and remote control.
 Example: "375x667".
 You can get it on https://whatismyviewport.com (ScreenSize: at the bottom)